-John Barrow has conducted research in cosmology, gravitation, and the large-scale structure of the Universe.
-His work has furthered our understanding of the Universe’s deviations from perfect homogeneity and isotropy.
+John Barrow conducted research in cosmology, gravitation, and the large-scale structure of the Universe.
+His work furthered our understanding of the Universe’s deviations from perfect homogeneity and isotropy.
 He devised new ways to evaluate the amplitudes and patterns of possible cosmological anisotropies and inhomogeneities, and identified the conditions for cosmological chaos to occur.

 Professor of Mathematical Sciences and Director, Department of Applied Mathematics and Theoretical Physics, University of Cambridge